MicrosoftDocs/defender-docs/defender-endpoint/device-control-deploy-manage-intune.md

 > If you only configure audit policies, the permissions are inherited from the default enforcement setting.

 > [!NOTE]
 > - The order in the which policies are listed in the user interface isn't preserved for policy enforcement.
 The best practice is to use **Allow/Deny policies**.
 Ensure that the **Allow/Deny policies** option is non-intersecting by explicitly adding devices to be excluded.
 Using Intune's graphical interface, you cannot change the default enforcement.
-If you change the default enforcement to Deny, any allow policy results in blocking actions.
+If you change the default enforcement to Deny, and create Allow Policy to specific Devices, all Devices will be blocked except the device you set in Allow Policy.

 ## Defining Settings with OMA-URI